Evaluations of topological Tutte polynomials: Introduction

 \section{Introduction}

 In this paper we give versatile new identities for the topological transition polynomial $Q(G)$.
 We use these identities to obtain new connections between, and interpretations of, the Penrose polynomial $P(G)$, and Bollob\'as and Riordan's ribbon graph polynomial $R(G)$, and also to explain similarities between known combinatorial evaluations of $P(G)$ and $R(G)$.
+(Definitions of these polynomials can be found in Sections~\ref{sstgp} and~\ref{ss.tra}.)

 We are motivated by some strikingly similar combinatorial interpretations of $P(G)$ and $R(G)$ in terms of edge colourings of medial graphs.
-If $G$ is an embedded graph, a $k$-valuation of its medial graph, $G_m$, is an edge $k$-colouring of $G_m$ such that each vertex is incident to an even number (possibly zero) of edges of each colour.
+If $G$ is an embedded graph (i.e., a graph in a surface as in Section~\ref{s.not}), a $k$-valuation of its medial graph, $G_m$, is an edge $k$-colouring of $G_m$ such that each vertex is incident to an even number (possibly zero) of edges of each colour.
 A $k$-valuation of a checkerboard-coloured embedded medial graph yields four possible arrangements of colours about a vertex, which we term white, black, crossing, or total, as in Figure~\ref{f.kval}.
 We let $\total(\phi)$ and $\cross(\phi)$ denote the number of total vertices and crossing vertices, respectively, in a $k$-valuation $\phi$.

 The polynomials $R(G)$ and $P(G)$ admit the following remarkably similar interpretations as sums over $k$-valuations of $G_m$:

 The sum in \eqref{e.intro1} is over all $k$-valuations $\phi$ of $G_m$ that contain no crossing configurations, the sum in \eqref{e.intro2} is over those that contain no black or crossing configurations, and the sum in \eqref{e.intro3} is over those that contain no black configurations.
 In addition, in \eqref{e.intro3}, $G$ must be orientable and checkerboard colourable.
 (Equation~\eqref{e.intro1} is due to Korn and Pak \cite{KP03}; while \eqref{e.intro2} and \eqref{e.intro3} are from \cite{EMMb}, with \eqref{e.intro2} extending results of Jaeger \cite{Ja90} and Aigner \cite{Ai97}.)